bnema/waymon/README.md

 **Important**:
 - Run `waymon setup` on both computers (server and client)
-- You must log out and back in after setup for group changes to take effect
+- You must log out and back in after setup for group changes to take effect (To be determined)
 - Both machines need uinput access since the client also handles mouse input capture

 ### 2. Configuration